Neuschwanstein Castle: Construction

 The sandstone bricks for the portals and bay windows came from Schlaitdorf in Württemberg.
 Marble from Untersberg near Salzburg was used for the windows, the arch ribs, the columns and the capitals.
 The Throne Hall was a later addition to the plans and required a steel framework.
 The transport of building materials was facilitated by scaffolding and a steam crane that lifted the material to the construction site.
 Another crane was used at the construction site.
 The recently founded Dampfkessel-Revisionsverein (Steam Boiler Inspection Association) regularly inspected both boilers.

-For about two decades the construction site was the principal employer in the region.
+For about two decades, the construction site was the principal employer in the region.
 In 1880, about 200 craftsmen were occupied at the site, not counting suppliers and other persons indirectly involved in the construction.
 At times when the King insisted on particularly close deadlines and urgent changes, reportedly up to 300 workers per day were active, sometimes working at night by the light of oil lamps.
 Statistics from the years 1879/1880 support an immense amount of building materials: 465 t of Salzburg marble, 1550 t of sandstone, 400,000 bricks and 2050 m3 of wood for the scaffolding.
 In 1870, a society was founded for insuring the workers, for a low monthly fee, augmented by the King.
 The heirs of construction casualties (30 cases are mentioned in the statistics) received a small pension.

-In 1884, the King was able to move into the (still unfinished) Palas, and in 1885, he invited his mother Marie to Neuschwanstein on the occasion of her 60th birthday.
+In 1884, the King moved into the (still unfinished) Palas, and in 1885 he invited his mother Marie to Neuschwanstein on the occasion of her 60th birthday.
 By 1886, the external structure of the Palas (hall) was mostly finished.
 In the same year, Ludwig had the first, wooden Marienbrücke over the Pöllat Gorge replaced by a steel construction.

-Despite its size, Neuschwanstein did not have space for the royal court, but contained only the King's private lodging and servants' rooms.
-The court buildings served decorative, rather than residential purposes: The palace was intended to serve King Ludwig II as a kind of inhabitable theatrical setting.
-As a temple of friendship it was also dedicated to the life and work of Richard Wagner, who died in 1883 before he had set foot in the building.
+Despite its size, Neuschwanstein did not have space for the royal court but contained only the King's private lodging and servants' rooms.
+The court buildings served decorative rather than residential purposes: The palace was intended to serve King Ludwig II as a kind of inhabitable theatrical setting.
+As a temple of friendship, it was also dedicated to the life and work of Richard Wagner, who died in 1883 without visiting the building.
 In the end, Ludwig II lived in the palace for a total of only 172 days.